kbrady/tess/README.md

 Resize frame images so characters are 20 pixels tall Frame images -> .hocr files via Tesseract

+Running Tesseract takes longer than any other part of this process.
+An important goal should be decreasing the number of times we run it (currently more than once a second for the digital reading).

 Questions:
 - Do we want to split the screen in half during the post test when the students are shown a split screen?